retro1996/chibicc/README.md

 ## release notes

-1.0.23.3    Forbiding two arguments that cause failure with g++ when compiling vlc (-Werror=invalid-command-line-argument and -Werror=unknown-warning-option)
+1.0.23.3    Forbiding two arguments that cause failure with g++ when compiling vlc (-Werror=invalid-command-line-argument and -Werror=unknown-warning-option).
+Temporary fix for -A that causes infinite loop.